drseergio/photofs/README.md

   * date -- structure follows date information, YYYY/MM/DD/..

-  * sets -- groups photos using labels (extracted from XMP metadata), intended for events, trips, etc photo groups, like "1992 Summer trip to Alaska"
+  * albums -- groups photos using labels (extracted from XMP metadata), intended for events, trips, etc photo groups, like "1992 Summer trip to Alaska"

   * tags -- drill down in photos by selecting multiple tags; tags are extracted from IPTC keyword section; e.g.: vacation/summer/hawaii/...

-  * conf -- drill down by photo settings, such as F-stop, shutter speed, ISO; e.g.: camera/Canon/f/2.8/iso/100/...
+  * camera -- drill down by photo settings, such as F-stop, shutter speed, ISO;
+          e.g.: camera/Canon/f/2.8/iso/100/...

+When you mount photofs all 4 views will be available under the root path.

-A little bit more about the "sets" mode
+A little bit more about the "albums" mode
 =======

-I have written "sets" mode mostly for my own photo work-flow.
+I have written "albums" mode mostly for my own photo work-flow.
 I typically view photos in albums, e.g. "2011-02-01 Trip to Romania" and I am interested in seeing all non-trashed (unfocused, flash did not fire) photos as well as "selects" (or best pictures) only.

-The root level in "sets" mode lists all available sets.
-As mentioned above, set names are extracted from XMP tag "label".
-Under each set, all photos for that set are listed.
+The root level in "albums" mode lists all available albums.
+As mentioned above, album names are extracted from XMP tag "label".
+Under each album, all photos for that album are listed.

-In addition, in each set folder you will see a "selects" sub-folder.
-That is intended for showing "selects" (or best) photos from that set.
+In addition, in each album folder you will see a "selects" sub-folder.
+That is intended for showing "selects" (or best) photos from that album.
 To determine if a photo is a "select" it must have a "select" tag added to it.

 How it works